zanettanorris/Product-Inventory-Lab/instructions/section-04.md

 1974,  97, "The Godfather, Part II"
 1976,  41, "The Last Tycoon"
 ```
 Above is a CSV of a few Robert Deniro movies with the year released and the Rotten Tomatoes score.
-As you can see the data is seperated by commas
+As you can see the data is separated by commas.

 CSV file are a nice way to store simple data, but as the data becomes more complicated so does the the CSV file.
 Because CSV file are plain text, it is easy to create and save them.
 However, because they are a simple text file it can be easy for anyone to open and edit these files.
 One must tread carefully, if the file is edited incorrectly it could lead to improper parsing of the data.
 CSV files are not easy to read and can be hard to edit sometimes so be mindful.